dmaier-couchbase/cb-workshop-php/README.md

 define(CB_BUCKET_PWD, "test");
 ```

-# Start a local Web Server
+I used Netbeans 8.x for developing this, which allows you to run the application within the PHP built-in Web Server.

 ```
 /usr/bin/php -S "localhost:9090"
 ```

-I used Netbeans 8.x for developing this, which allows you to run the application within the PHP built-in Web Server.